 World Oceans Day

-Meantime, each year more than 7 billion tonnes of rubbish makes its way into the sea.
+Currently, each year more than 7 billion tonnes of rubbish makes its way into the sea.
 Sustainable Coastlines have made that commitment and built a wonderful organisation that knows fishing for trash and ocean pollutants can be social, fun and creative.
 Project Jonah knows the oceans are sick and have prepared a beach Clean-Up Kit.